 Cats can eat brown rice.
 This type of rice provides many B vitamins, folic acid, iron, selenium, magnesium, potassium, and fiber.

 But, is brown rice better for cats?

-In contrast, white rice is processed brown rice for this reason, is softer and easy to chew than brown rice
+In contrast, white rice is processed brown rice for this reason, is softer and easier to chew than brown rice

-Experts say white rice is among the easiest grains for cats to digest because it is bland and has low fiber.
+Experts say white rice is among the best grains for cats because it is soft and has low fiber.

 WHEN RICE IS BAD FOR CATS?

 While cats can safely eat small amounts of rice, there are a few exceptions to be aware of:

 Cat’s metabolisms and gastrointestinal tracts have adapted to eating meat.
 Therefore, if cats are not used to consuming grains, they can suffer from digestion problems.